apprentice3d/forge-api-go-client/README.md

   - https://aps.autodesk.com/en/docs/model-derivative/v2/reference/http/urn-manifest-derivativeUrn-signedcookies-GET/
 - Add support for regions (US <> EMEA):
   See: https://aps.autodesk.com/blog/data-management-and-model-derivative-regions
+- md Initialization now requires a region (breaking change).
 - Add support for downloading all properties.
   See: https://aps.autodesk.com/en/docs/model-derivative/v2/reference/http/metadata/urn-metadata-guid-properties-GET/
 - Add support for fetching the object tree.
   See: https://aps.autodesk.com/en/docs/model-derivative/v2/reference/http/metadata/urn-metadata-guid-GET/
+- The API is changed to use pointer receivers.
 - Fix and update unit tests.
+You need a valid APS account (client ID and secret) to run the tests.
+  => Best run the tests locally, or on a private CI server.

+---
+## TODO:
+- Create proper changelog.
+- Add support for more APIs.

 ---
 [Autodesk Platform Services]: https://aps.autodesk.com/